Nathanael Greene – Revolutionary War Hero

 Greene was the only general, other than George Washington and Henry Knox, to serve the entire eight years of the war.

-It had been happy for me if I could have lived a private life in peace and plenty, enjoying all the happiness that results from a well-tempered society founded on mutual esteem.
-But, the injury done my country, and the chains of slavery forging for all posterity calls me forth to defend our common rights and repel the bold invaders of the sons of freedom.
+It would have made me happy if I could have lived a private life in peace and plenty, enjoying all the happiness that results from a well-tempered society founded on mutual esteem.
+But the injury done to my country and the chains of slavery forged for all posterity call me forth to defend our common rights and repel the bold invaders of the sons of freedom.

 — Nathanael Greene to his wife, Catharine Littlefield Greene.